pubky/pubky-nexus/README.md

-# Pubky-App Backend
+# Pubky-Nexus

-Pubky-app bakend in rust.
-Listens to the homeserver(s), indexes events as a social media and serves them to the pubky-app clients.
+The Nexus between Pubky homeservers and Pubky-App social frontend.
+Pubky Nexus constructs a social graph out of all of the events on pubky-core homeservers and exposes a social-media-like API capable of powerful Web-of-Trust inference.

 ## 💻 Development Roadmap